-- A. To receive formal consideration, all complaints must be signed and submitted in writing.
-The complaint should demonstrate that reasonable efforts have been made to resolve the complaint, or alternatively that such efforts would be unavailing. - B. When received by LECOM, complaints are transmitted within five (5) working days to the Provost of the Institution, for consideration.
+A. To receive formal consideration, all complaints must be signed, dated and submitted in writing.
+The complaint should describe the reasonable efforts that were made to resolve the complaint informally or alternatively should describe why such efforts would be unavailing.

-- C. Following consultation by the Provost and Dean of the program, it is determined whether the complaint relates to the manner in which the program complies with accreditation standards or Institutional policies: - If the complaint does not relate to the accreditation standards or to established Institutional policies, the person initiating the complaint shall be notified accordingly within twenty (20) working days following receipt of the complaint by LECOM. - If the complaint does relate to the accreditation standards or to established Institutional policies, the Provost shall acknowledge receipt of the complaint within twenty (20) working days and share with the filing party a description of the process and policies which pertain to handling such complaints. - The Provost shall notify the Dean of the sponsoring program of the substance of the complaint and shall request a preliminary investigation and report on the findings within thirty (30) days of the sponsoring Institution's receipt of the letter of notice. - The Provost may request further information or material relative to the complaint from the complaining party, the Institution, or other relevant sources. - Requests for confidentiality shall be respected to the extent any such information is not necessary for the resolution of the complaint. - D. Upon receipt of the responses referenced above, the Provost shall consider the complaint and all relevant information obtained in the course of investigation and shall formulate an appropriate action according to the following guidelines: - If the complaint is determined to be unsubstantiated or unrelated to the accreditation standards or established accreditation policies or Institutional policies, the complaining party and the officials of the program in question will be so notified within ten (10) days of the completion of the investigation. - If the investigation reveals the program may not be or may not have been in substantial compliance with the accreditation standards or may not have been following the established accreditation policies and/or Institutional polices, one of two approaches shall be taken. - The program may submit a report and documentation within thirty (30) days following the investigation demonstrating the manner in which the substantiated complaint has been corrected.
-Should the Provost be satisfied with the response, the program and the party filing the complaint should be notified of the Provosts satisfaction with the resolution of the matter.
+- B. Following receipt, complaints are transmitted within five (5) working days to the Provost, for consideration. - C. Following consultation by the Provost with relevant individuals, as needed, the Provost will determine whether the complaint relates to tuition and fee policies, accreditation standards or Institutional policies.
+Upon receipt of a complaint regarding accreditation standards a letter with the accreditors address will be sent to the complainant, reminding them of their ability to write directly to the accrediting agency. - If the complaint does not relate to tuition and fee policies, accreditation standards or to established Institutional policies, the person initiating the complaint shall be notified accordingly within twenty (20) working days following receipt of the complaint by LECOM and the matter shall be closed. - If the complaint does relate to the tuition and fee policies, accreditation standards or to established Institutional policies, the Provost shall acknowledge receipt of the complaint within twenty (20) working days and share with the complaining party a description of the process and policies which pertain to handling such complaints, as detailed below. - The Provost shall notify the Dean of the complaint's program, or other responsible administrator, as applicable, of the substance of the complaint and shall request a preliminary investigation and report on the findings within thirty (30) days of the Provost's request. - The Provost may request further information or material relative to the complaint from the complaining party, the Institution, or other relevant sources. - Requests for confidentiality shall be respected to the extent that identifying information is not necessary for the resolution of the complaint. - D. On receipt of the responses referenced above, the Provost shall consider the complaint and all relevant information obtained in the course of investigation and shall formulate an appropriate action according to the following guidelines: - If the complaint is determined to be unsubstantiated or unrelated to the tuition and fee policies, established accreditation standards, or Institutional policies, the complaining party and the officials of the program in question will be so notified within ten (10) days of the completion of the investigation. - If the investigation reveals the program may not be or may not have been in substantial compliance with the tuition and fee policies, accreditation standards, or established Institutional polices, one of two approaches shall be taken:

-Should the Provost judge the programs response to the complaint inadequate and lacking in evidence of the program's continuing substantial compliance with the Standards or adherence to accreditation policies and/or Institutional polices.
-The Provost may request additional documentation that appropriately satisfies the compliance of the program with the Standards or adherence to accreditation policies and/or Institutional polices.
+- > The program may submit a report and documentation within thirty (30) days following the investigation demonstrating the way the substantiated complaint has been corrected.
+Should the Provost be satisfied with the response, the program and the party filing the complaint should be notified of the Provost's satisfaction with the resolution of the matter. - Should the Provost deem the program's response to the complaint inadequate and lacking in evidence of the program's continuing substantial compliance with the Standards or adherence to accreditation policies and/or Institutional polices, the Provost may request additional documentation that appropriately satisfies the compliance of the program with the Standards or adherence to accreditation policies and/or Institutional polices.
 The program and the party filing the complaint should be notified when the program has satisfactorily resolved the matter.

-5.2.7 Student Complaints to State Departments of Education
+5.6.7 Student Complaints to State Departments of Education